AnchalaSingh/ReactRestaurant/README.md

 # ReactRestaurant
-This project is related to Restaurant Application
+I made this project for a Restaurant Application.